CyanEngineer/PokemonRandomizer/README.md

 - Arceus and Silvally types are only in pokemon_v2_pokemonformtypes (except for normal)
 - Figure out what to do with Alcremie and Vivillon forms
 - Handle missing images
 - Maybe Home sprite for form list?
-Official is missing Broken Mimikyu
+Official is missing 27 Unown and Broken Mimikyu (look for more examples)
 - Edge cases
   - ~~Naming~~
     - ~~Zygarde add "%"~~